atet/raspberrypi/README.md

    * The network can be hidden
 2. The wireless network must have disabled [**"wireless isolation"** (a.k.a.
 AP isolation, station isolation, or client isolation)](https://www.howtogeek.com/179089/lock-down-your-wi-fi-network-with-your-routers-wireless-isolation-option/)
    * There is no compromise on this one; if wireless isolation is not disabled on your network, you will not be able to connect to your Pi trhough WiFi
-* NOTE: If your network is open and does not require a password, you should secure your network as soon as possible: [https://lifehacker.com/how-to-make-your-wifi-router-as-secure-as-possible-1827695547](https://lifehacker.com/how-to-make-your-wifi-router-as-secure-as-possible-1827695547)
+* NOTE: If you administer your own open network that does not require a password, **you should secure your network ASAP**: [https://lifehacker.com/how-to-make-your-wifi-router-as-secure-as-possible-1827695547](https://lifehacker.com/how-to-make-your-wifi-router-as-secure-as-possible-1827695547)

 [Back to Top](#table-of-contents)